 Recommendations

 • First, the device doesn’t have to be a laptop.
-Any device that uses 802.11 a/b/g (and draft n) protocols will work, including devices like iPhones, Blackberries, and iPod touches.
+Students may use tablets as well.
 Second, users who access our network via PODnet do have a few restrictions.
-They have to agree to the user agreement, their access is still filtered by our Internet filter, and they can’t access building printers (but they now can access their files via Fileway).
-The use of the devices in classrooms is at the discretion of the teacher so please refer to each teacher’s classroom policies for specific information.
+They have to agree to the user agreement, their access is still filtered by our Internet filter, and they can’t access building printers.
+The use of the devices in classrooms is at the discretion of the teacher, so please refer to each teacher’s classroom policies for specific information.

 • If you should decide to purchase a laptop for your student, there are many options and features to think about.
 Each person’s needs are unique, so this is definitely not one-size-fits-all.
 Most students do not necessarily need a top-of-the-line laptop at this point in their learning.
 (Two exceptions to this would be if your student is interested in video editing or other high-end applications, or if you have a Senior who is going off to college and you want this to be the computer they take with them, in either case they would need a more robust machine to work effectively.)
-Most students would be served just fine by a basic laptop running Windows XP, Vista or Windows 7, Mac OS X, or Linux.
-Most of the laptops that you see advertised will work fine for what students need to do, although we would recommend at least 1 GB of RAM (preferably 2 GB, especially for Windows Vista or 7) – which is one area that the “on sale” laptops sometimes skimp on, but you can get by on less.
+Most students would be served just fine by a basic laptop running Windows 10 or above, Mac OS, or Linux.
+Most of the laptops that you see advertised will work fine for what students need to do.

 • We want to reiterate that a laptop is not currently required to attend LHS.
 But, we do think that it is a very valuable tool for a 21st century student, so we wanted to share some general information that we thought might be helpful.
 If you should have any further questions, please don’t hesitate to contact Jenni Wainner, LHS Technology Coordinator, at 303-347-7753 or jwainner[at]lps.k12.co[dot]us.